The five-person Board of Directors is currently made up of four

 individuals with diverse backgrounds, expertise and experiences and the

-Foundation's executive director.
+Foundation's Chief Executive Officer.
 Additionally, the two founding directors, who completed their terms in late 2019 and mid-2021, continue to serve as active advisors and mentors to the

 current board members.